 Both falls are falling down the same cliff face.
-The northern fall has formed on Soke stream, but the southern – on Ajacho (Shapa) stream.
+The northern fall has formed on the Soke stream, but the southern – on Ajacho (Shapa) stream.

 The very approximate assessment of the height of both falls on Google Earth shows, that each of them is some 250 m tall.
-The width of the streams is changing and in dry seasons the flow of water might become less impressive (but does not stop), but in rainy periods from the cliff falls huge amount of water.
+The width of the streams is changing and in dry seasons the flow of water might become less impressive (but does not stop), but in rainy periods from the cliff falls a huge amount of water.

 The distance between both falls (in a direct line) is some 650 m.
 The northern waterfall has a single, nearly vertical plunge along the cliff.
 Southern fall also is nearly vertical, it touches the cliff slightly.

 Both streams join after the falls and form a larger stream – Ajacho (Ayancho), which after some 10 km reaches Omo.
-Shortly before Omo it falls into Buha.
+Shortly before Omo, it falls into Buha.

-While above the falls is picturesque agricultural landscape tended by the wonderful Wolaita people, below, in the canyon has formed a pristine forest, which can be accessed with a footpath.
+While above the falls is a picturesque agricultural landscape tended by the wonderful Wolaita people, below, in the canyon has formed a pristine forest, which can be accessed with a footpath.
 The canyon formed by the falls is some 5.7 km long and 1.5 – 2 km wide, up to 450 m deep.

 Other falls